kajstrom/development-resources/README.md

 - [Greg Young: How to get productive in a project in 24 hours](https://www.youtube.com/watch?v=KaLROwp-VDY)

 ## Business
+Not strictly technical, but don't ignore the big picture why things (and your project) are being done.

 - [Mary Poppendieck: The Cost Center Trap](http://www.leanessays.com/2017/11/the-cost-center-trap.html)

 ## Commits